 All progress will be recorded on the daily lesson target sheet and retained as a record of attainment for at least one full academic year.

 6. Responsibilities

 The Head of Education is responsible for the overall provision of relationship, sex and heath education.
-Lead Practitioners are responsible for the provision within their departments.
-Together they will monitor and evaluate the standard of education using a range of approaches, such as lesson observations and work scrutiny.
+The Lead of education using a range of approaches, such as lesson observations and work scrutiny.